Best LIVE Ammo Deals Online >>>

 • Bit bulky

-The Nightstick TWM 850XL is about $100 and delivers 850 lumens backed by 15,000 candela.
-While it’s no Modlite, it’s capable enough for home defense and even concealed carry.
+The Nightstick TWM 850XL is priced at around $75-100 and delivers 850 lumens, backed by a 15,000 candela rating.
+While it’s no Modlite, it’s more than capable enough for home defense or concealed carry.

-The TWN 850Xl will fit most Streamlight TLR 1 compatible holsters, making it easy to carry with industry-standard holsters.
+A huge bonus for the TWN 850XL is that it will fit most Streamlight TLR-1 compatible holsters, making it suitable for use with many industry-standard holsters.

 Nightstick TWM-850XL 3